 Remakes, re-dos, and reboots are quite popular in Hollywood at the moment.
 NPR’s Pop Culture Happy Hour recently did a podcast about what kinds of movies deserve a second look.
 They collected a handful of criteria that make a movie a prime candidate for a remake/reboot.
 And that’s great for the guys at NPR.
 But here at Flicksided we say “less is more”.
 And in this case the only criteria for a remake is this: there is a better way to tell the story.
 Maybe it’s better technology, better actors, or better conventional wisdom; there is something that can be improved.

-Topics: Movie Remakes
+Tags: Movie Remakes